Shyam-Sunder/jquery_some_function/README.md

 Ajax allows the user to exchange data with a server and update parts of a page without reloading the entire page.
 Some of the functions of ajax are as follows:
 - $.ajax(): This is considered to be the most low level and basic of functions.
 It is used to send requests .
 This function can be performed without a selector.
-- $.ajaxSetup(): This function is used to define and set the options for various ajax calls.
+- $.ajaxSetup(): This function is used to define and set the options for various ajax calls For ex.
-For ex.
 $.ajaxSetup({
 "type":"POST",